Fluorosis and Your Infant

 How To Prevent Fluorosis

 The only way to really prevent fluorosis is to moderate your child’s intake of fluoride.
 Start by knowing the concentration of fluoride in your drinking water.
-If this concentration is more than 2 mg/L, the CDC does recommend using “an alternative source of water for children aged 8 years and younger”.
+If this concentration is more than 2 mg/L, the CDC does recommend using an alternative source of water, like filtered water, for children younger than 8.

 Aside from drinking water, make sure to talk to your dentist before giving your child any toothpaste or supplements that have added fluoride.
 Many small children also tend to swallow toothpaste while brushing their teeth, so keep that in mind.
 Try to teach your child to spit the toothpaste out, especially if it contains fluoride or any other additives.
 The same applies to mouthwash as well.
 Remember that unless directed otherwise by your dentist, most children should not be using mouthwash until they are at least 6 years of age.
 This is largely due to the fact that small children have an underdeveloped swallowing reflex, resulting in more of the mouthwash going down rather than being spit out.